 Prior to June 18, 2014, NantHealth owned 13,712,558 shares of NDO's Series A preferred stock which represented approximately 39.1% of the outstanding shares on a fully-diluted basis.
 The Company accounted for its non-controlling investment in NDO as an available-for-sale debt security as opposed to using the equity method because the shares were not considered in-substance common stock and the Company could have required NDO to redeem the investment.
 Prior to the acquisition, the investment was measured at fair value and any unrecognized gains or losses were recorded as a component of equity as accumulated other comprehensive income in the accompanying Consolidated and Combined Financial Statements.
 As of the year ended December 31, 2013 the Company had total unrealized losses of \$504 related to its investment in NDO.
-Upon completion of the acquisition date and reclassified the cumulative losses of \$332 out of accumulated other comprehensive income (expense) in the Consolidated and Combined Statement of Operations during the year ended December 31, 2014.
+Upon completion of the acquisition of the remaining NDO shares, NantHealth re-measured its previously owned investment in NDO at fair value as of the acquisition date and reclassified the cumulative losses of \$332 out of accumulated other comprehensive income into other income (expense) in the Consolidated and Combined Statement of Operations during the year ended December 31, 2014.
 The fair value of the 13,712,558 shares of NDO's Series A preferred stock was determined using an option pricing model to allocate the total equity value of NDO to the different classes of shares outstanding.